ufs-community/uwtools/docs/sections/user_guide/yaml/components/ungrib.rst

   **files:**

-  A list of absolute paths to the GRIB-formatted files to be processed by ``ungrib``.
+  A list of absolute or relative paths to the GRIB-formatted files to be processed by ``ungrib``.

   **interval_hours:**